Lectionary 235

 Lectionary 235, designated by siglum ℓ 235 (in the Gregory-Aland numbering) is a Greek manuscript of the New Testament, on parchment.
 Palaeographically it has been assigned to the 13th century.
 Some leaves of the codex were lost.
 It is labelled 228evl in Scrivener's list of manuscripts.

 Description

 The codex contains lessons from the Gospels of John, Matthew, Luke lectionary (Evangelistarium), with some lacunae at the beginning and end.
 Two leaves were supplied by a later hand on paper.
-It begins at the lesson for the third day of the second week (John 3:19) and ends at Mark 6:19, in lesson for August 29.
+It begins at the lesson for the third day of the second week (John 3:19) and ends at Mark 6:19, in the lesson for August 29.

 It contains musical notes in red.